-- 71. WFP will leverage partnerships, broker knowledge, including through South-South and triangular cooperation, and provide technical and capacity strengthening support to provincial, national and regional actors, particularly those working towards SDGs 2 and 17 while contributing to the achievement of other SDGs such as 5, 10 and 13.
+71. WFP will leverage partnerships, broker knowledge, including through South-South and triangular cooperation, and provide technical and capacity strengthening support to provincial, national and regional actors, particularly those working towards SDGs 2 and 17 while contributing to the achievement of other SDGs such as 5, 10 and 13.
 Beyond the opportunities described in the previous subsection, WFP will build on partnerships with entities such as the World Bank and Fiji's Ministry of Social Welfare, Women and Poverty Alleviation on harmonizing and expanding the social welfare database with a view to making the national social safety net system more shock, gender and disability-responsive for future disasters.
-WFP is a partner in the Pacific Cash Preparedness Partnership and co-chairs the cash working group for Asia and the Pacific.
+WFP is a partner in the Pacific Cash Preparedness Partnership and co-chairs the Cash Working Group for Asia and the Pacific.
 A memorandum of understanding formalizing and operationalizing coordination has been signed between WFP and the Pacific Community - the region's principal scientific and technical organization - as well as with the University of the South Pacific.
 Similar agreements with the Pacific Islands Forum secretariat and Oxfam are being prepared.
 A letter of intent was recently signed with Data61, the research arm of the Australian Government's scientific organization, the Commonwealth Scientific and Industrial Research Organisation.
+Through its coordination role in three clusters, WFP is a core member of the Pacific humanitarian team and an important contributor to the Pacific Resilience Partnership Taskforce, which gathers representatives from PICTs, civil society organizations, private sector companies, regional organizations and development partners.
+WFP supports the taskforce in working towards the goals of the Framework for Resilient Development in the Pacific.
 WFP's facilitation of the climate change mitigation work stemming from the twenty-third session of the Conference of the Parties to the United Nations Framework Convention on Climate Change on the decarbonization of shipping in the Pacific will be undertaken in partnership with the University of the South Pacific, the United Nations Economic and Social Commission for Asia and the Pacific, the Pacific Community and others.
-In Papua New Guinea, WFP works as part of the One United Nations team under the direct guidance of the United Nations Resident Coordinator's Office, providing support to the national and provincial disaster centres, the Department of Agriculture and Livestock and the National Statistical Office. - 72.
+In Papua New Guinea, WFP works as part of the One United Nations team under the direct guidance of the United Nations Resident Coordinator's

+- Office, providing support to the national and provincial disaster centres, the Department of Agriculture and Livestock and the National Statistical Office. - 72.
 WFP is seeking to capitalize on substantial private sector opportunities.
-Examples include collaboration with the Australian start-up YuMe to develop a platform for unsolicited bilateral donations, the New Zealand company Tonkin & Taylor on the stockpile mapping platform PALM, Digicel Papua New Guinea on mobile phone surveying, TruTeq on the potential for using mobile phone technology for disaster response and Developing Markets Associates to set up a Pacific working group on remittances together with the World Bank.
+Examples include collaboration with the Australian start-up YuMe to develop a platform for unsolicited bilateral donations, the New Zealand company Tonkin & Taylor on the stockpile mapping platform PALM, Digicel Papua New Guinea on mobile phone surveying, and Developing Markets Associates to set up a Pacific working group on remittances together with the World Bank.